Juniuz/SouthernCrossTech/README.md

 * [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)

 ## Limitations
-* No operation service
+* No implementation of Operation service layer
-* Decouple Service Layer from the Web
+* Service Layer is not decouple from the Web application
 * No Data Mapper inside repository

 ## Needs Improvement